dpmagill/iphys-toolbox/README.md

 5. See "Video and Recording Environment Recommendations.pdf" for recommendations on the input video and the physical enviroment in which it is recorded.

+## Implementation

+For a detailed discussion on the implmentation of FacePulseRate, see file FacePulseRate.m.
+Addition discussion is included in the helper files to FacePulseRate.m.

 ## License and Third-Party Copyright Notices

 FacePulseRate Toolbox copyright (c) 2020 Douglas Magill <dpmdpm@vt.edu>.